Disclaimer: Online sports betting is coming to Arizona. This page will be updated with live odds and bonus offers as soon as AZ sportsbooks launch.

 Sportsbook house rules for NBA

-Legal sportsbooks will have rules in place for betting on the NBA.
+Legal sportsbooks in Arizona will have rules in place for betting on the NBA.
 You can find them directly on the website or app.
 Many books have a dedicated section for the rules, while others include them elsewhere such as in the help or FAQ sections.